History of Fayette County, Iowa,

 near the geographical center of the county, on and near Section 13, Township 93,

 Range 9, in 1849, and near "Gamble's Grove," and returned for

-Harvey LIGHT and Erastus A. Llight made a settlement on Section 13, Twp 93, Range
+Harvey Light and Erastus A. Llight made a settlement on Section 13, Township 93, Range

 8, where Lima now stands, and built a saw-mill that year, also a sort of